 As the book proceeds, with the political militancy and the corresponding government oppression of it rising, Bobby Kennedy is building toward a win and Sweet William is deeply involved in that sweet possibility.
 Toward the end of his primary campaign, when Martin Luther King was assassinated on April 4, 1968, Kennedy walked into a crowd in Indianapolis to speak of rejecting division and hatred, connecting it candidly to the death of his brother.

 But on May 28th he lost the Oregon primary to Eugene McCarthy.
 Four days before that loss it had emerged that as Attorney General RFK had signed off on an FBI wiretap of Martin Luther King.
 With the primaries in New York and California gearing up, Kennedy suddenly seemed to become nervous.
-In a scene Sweet William observes that Kennedy has returned from appearances in New York City, fatigued, unusually silent, and outwardly despondent.
+In a scene Sweet William observes that Kennedy has returned from appearances in Southern California, fatigued, unusually silent, and outwardly despondent.

 Though Kennedy had won his Senatorial election in New York in 1964, there was residual discomfort about his carpet-bagger entry into that race.
 There was also a deep lingering anger and distrust, especially within the liberal community (full disclosure here; I was a member of that group) about his prior work with Joe McCarthy, and the same held true in Hollywood.
 The telling moment for me in the book is when Frank Mankiewicz who has been working assiduously on the campaign, rushes to a Venice, California fundraiser where the host had abruptly shifted his allegiance from RFK to Eugene McCarthy.